GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).
 ::::

+## 20 Feb 2025: DEA data not up-to-date

+DEA ARD datasets are currently not up-to-date.
+We are investigating the cause of this issue.

-## 20 Feb 2025: DEA Sandbox unplanned outage
+## 20 Feb 2025: DEA Sandbox unplanned outage (Resolved)

 The DEA Sandbox is currently unavailable.
 We are currently working to restore the service.